2021 Leaf Collection

 2) Leaf Bag Collection

 During collection season, the City provides paper bags for leaves.
-The bags are available at numerous City facilities and are free of charge; a list of locations where free City leaf bags are available will be posted on this page prior to the start of leaf collection.
+The bags are available at numerous City facilities and are free of charge.
 Bags are collected at the front curb on your regular trash collection day.

 How to Prepare

 - Place paper bags at the front curb, on your regular trash collection day.
 Only use paper bags.
 Leaves in plastic bags are considered refuse, and will be thrown away as trash at the Covanta Energy-from-Waste plant.

 - Remove dirt, stones, litter and other debris from leaves before placing in bags.

 Free City leaf bags are available on a first come, first serve basis, while supplies last.
 Bags will be available starting October 18, 2021 at the following locations:

 Please wear a mask and maintain 6 ft. of physical distance from others while picking up leaf bags.